-With the fast ranging method, the maximum possible rate that ONUs could be ranged would be 2 per millisecond.
+With the fast ranging method, the maximum possible rate that ONUs could be ranged would be two per millisecond.
 A more conservative rate would be one ONU per millisecond.
 With 32 ONUs, it is theoretically possible to recover the PON within 50 ms. With 64 ONUs or more, this would be difficult or impossible.
-While simple, this method would be more likely used with Type B PON protection, where service availability does not depend strongly on PON switching time.
+While simple, this method would be more likely used with type B PON protection, where service availability does not depend strongly on PON switching time.

-For the fast ranging method, all the activities which are executed between OLT and ONUs are strictly following the rules defined in the current GPON and XG-PON1 Recommendations.
+For the fast ranging method, all activities that are executed between OLT and ONUs strictly follow the rules defined in the current G-PON and XG-PON Recommendations.